-Great well maintained trail.
-Mountain bikes, dirt bikes, horses, and dogs on leash are permitted.
-When i went, all the signage was down.
-I hiked part of the way with someone from out of town, and when she was jogging back she ended up on the trail to Pineview and went a couple miles before realizing it.
-Other than that, trails were in good condition, nothing washed out or dangerous, and easy to follow as long as you don't mind going uphill.
+Great well maintained trail, except when i went, all the signage was down.
+I hiked part of the way with someone from out of town, and when she was jogging back she ended up on the trail to Pineview and went a couple miles before realizing it due to the missing sign.
+Other than that, trails were in good condition, nothing washed out or dangerous, and easy to follow as long as you don't mind going uphill and know which way to turn.

 My cousin and I came here looking for a 'remote' hike.
 What we found was a mostly ATV path.
 We had an old map, no compass and no clue.
 We were trying to find Crescent Lake, but found a mosquito infested pond instead (after reviewing the map later, we assumed that was probably the 'lake').
 We ended up camping by the stream instead (after fleeing from the swarms of mosquitoes).
 The stream was pleasant and followed the trail for most of the trip.
 The stream starts with a spring at the base of Doubletop Mountain.
 We meandered a bit on our way back, still hoping to find a real lake out here - but we went home empty handed.